bshetti/container-fitcycle/prometheus/README.md

 go to IP ADDRESS:NODEPORT on a web browser

 ## Prometheus modifications for values.yaml file from helm

+You need to load up prometheus also for the stats to flow to prometheus.

 In the prometheus.yml section of the values.yaml file from charts/stable/helm